Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     <img class="myImg" src="images/buildmodules.png" alt="Build Details"/>

-1. Select the **Test Results** option to view the results of the unit tests that were included in the build definition.
+1. Select the **Test Result** option to view the results of the unit tests that were included in the build definition.

 Next, we will explore the two different options available to trigger the Jenkins CI job when a code is pushed to Azure Repos.